User123456789-0/Browser/README.md

 # Browser
 a whole new browser that can actuly let you choose where you want to install!
+(ORGINAL COPY)
 # Download Link
 [All Releases](https://github.com/User123456789-0/Browser/releases)<br>
 [Letest non-dev version download](https://github.com/User123456789-0/Browser/releases/download/v0.1.9/AditBrowser-Setup-0.1.9.exe)<br>